 - Like many RFID-enabled cards, certain conditions can cause damage to the card (such as exposure to high heat, water, extreme bending, strong magnets, or held too close to a mobile device for extended periods).

-- We recommend treating your RFID program card like a credit card, keeping it in a safe, flat space in your wallet.
+- We recommend treating your RFID Program Card like a credit card and keeping it in a safe, flat space in your wallet.

-- On some chargers, you'll tap your RFID to the credit card reader.
+- Some charging stations require tapping your RFID to the credit card reader.
 Check for signage that will tell you do do this.

 -